natefanaro/piface-rest-api/README.md

 =====
 This is a generic REST API that interfaces with a PiFace board attached to a RaspberryPi.

-Current limitation, only one board is supported at a time.

 Requirements
 ====
 Hardware: Raspberry PI and PiFace module.